ZcashFoundation/frost/book/src/tutorial/importing.md

 ```

 Note that serde usage is optional.
 Applications can use different encodings, and
-to suppor that, all structures that need to be transmitted have public getters
+to support that, all structures that need to be transmitted have public getters
 and `new()`  methods allowing the application to encode and decode them as it
 wishes.
 (Note that fields like `Scalar` and `Element` do have standard byte
 string encodings; the application can encode those byte strings as it wishes,